json-schema-org/community/INFRASTRUCTURE.md

 We are capturing feedback in the website using a cloudflare worker to receive the data and send it to an Airtable database.
 The Airtable account is owned and paid for by Postman.

 ## The JSON Schema Calendar
 We are using a Google Calendar to share with the Community all the events.
-This Calendar has been created with a Google Account associated with the email info@json-schema.org.
+This Calendar has been created with a Google Account associated with the emails info@json-schema.org and json.schema.community@gmail.com.

 ## Bots
 The Slack server has a number of bots which feed data into specific channels.